|Library Director:||Taylor Fitchett (4-7725)|

 The library subscribes to numerous online databases and services that may be of use in your research.
 The major subscriptions are listed here on the Law Library's web site, and hundreds more are in the University Library's database list.

 Two other very useful databases for law faculty are HeinOnline and JSTOR.
-Both provide PDF copies of journal articles in their original format (instead of unsightly, hard-to-read computer printouts).
+Both provide PDF copies of journal articles in their original format.
 Articles can be retrieved by citation or searched by keyword.
-HeinOnline focuses on legal journals and has complete retrospective access to more than 1000 law reviews.
+HeinOnline focuses on legal journals and has complete retrospective access to more than 2,300 law reviews and law-related periodicals.
 JSTOR is a broader collection of scholarly journals, with only a few dozen law reviews, but it includes many other titles of interest to legal researchers in areas such as economics, history, and political science.
-HeinOnline and JSTOR can be accessed from home offices through the UVA proxy server or UVa Anywhere.
+HeinOnline and JSTOR can be accessed from home offices through the UVA proxy server.
 Contact Refdesk for more information.

 Audio Case Files is a service providing access to audio recordings of opinions found in case books.
-Audio files are arranged by course or by casebook.
-They can be downloaded to an MP3 player or burned to CD.
+Downloadable audio files are arranged by course or by casebook.
 Video files of selected trials and hearings are available for viewing online.
 Faculty can register with their virginia.edu email address.

 The Law Library facilitates current awareness of scholarly and legal developments through several means.